Tenby: Transport

 The nearest airport is Cardiff International.

 Sport

 Tenby United RFC, a rugby union club has existed since 1876.
 It is a member of the Welsh Rugby Union.

 In 1970, the Tenby Sea Swimming Association started the Boxing Day Swim.
-It is Tenby's main Christmas attraction now, with approximately 600 swimmers, most in fancy dress, watched by thousands of onlookers.
 Each swimmer who enters for a charity receives a medal.
-The Osborne family has been associated with the event from the beginning and Chris Osborne, chairman of TSSA has seen it take place in every weather condition, from brilliant sunshine to freezing winds.

 Tenby hosts the Welsh Ironman Triathlon in September.
 There is also the Tenby Aces Cycling Club and the 18-hole Tenby Golf Course that provides links golf by the coast.